superedge/superedge/docs/components/edge-health.md

 ### Multi-region Detection
 - Turn On
-  - Label the nodes according to the region with `superedge.io/check-units:<units>`, `<units>` can specify multi node unit name, split by ',' like `superedge.io/check-units: unit1,unit2,unit3`.
+  - Label the nodes according to the region with `check-units:<units>`, `<units>` can specify multi node unit name, split by ',' like `check-units: unit1,unit2,unit3`.
-  - Create a configmap named `edge-health-config` in the `edge-system` namespace, specify the value of `superedge.io/unit-internal-check` as `true`, you can directly use the following yaml to create
+  - Create a configmap named `edge-health-config` in the `edge-system` namespace, specify the value of `unit-internal-check` as `true`, you can directly use the following yaml to create
           ```yaml
           apiVersion: v1
           kind: ConfigMap